rosu-2805/server-sdk/README.md

 * .NET framework version 4.5 or higher
 * That's all

-#### Initialization
+#### Introduction

-To create Api client, you have to pass url to EasyMorph Server.
+To create Api client, you have to pass server host
 ``` C#
   using Morph.Server.Sdk.Client;
   ...